Best Ergonomic Mouse for Wrist Pain in 2026

 Best for: Users with RSI, carpal tunnel symptoms, or anyone who needs to eliminate arm and wrist movement entirely.

-Pros: Eliminates arm movement, scroll ring design, precise 4-button layout, works for both hands, wireless.
+Pros: Eliminates arm movement, scroll ring design, ambidextrous, 4-button layout, wireless, detachable wrist rest included.

 Cons: Steep learning curve (10-14 days), requires cleaning the ball and socket regularly, less intuitive for fast cursor movements.